 Use a sharp knife (or if you have one of those handy corn-stripping gadgets - use it) to slice kernels off the cob.
 Transfer kernels to a bowl and set aside.

-Place corn cobs in a large pot and cover with 4 cups of water.
+Place corn cobs in a large pot and cover with 6 cups of water.
 Bring to a boil over high heat and reduce heat to medium low.
 Cover pot and simmer for 10-15 minutes.
 Remove from heat.
 Remove the corn cobs and discard.
-Strain the corn liquid by placing a sieve over a bowl and pouring the liquid through the sieve.
-Discard the solid remnants in the sieve.
-Reserve the corn broth.

-Bring the soup to a boil over medium high heat, then reduce heat to low and simmer for 10-15 minutes, until potatoes are tender.
-Stir in reserved corn kernels, lime beans and cream, cook for an additional 5 minutes.
+Bring the soup to a boil, then reduce heat to a low simmer.
+Simmer for 10-15 minutes or until the potatoes are tender.
+Stir in the cream and paprika.
 Serve.